HTML-Earth/P2-Simulering/README.md

 - Recovered marked as yellow circles, are immune to being infected
 - Dead are marked with a red cross

+## Extra maps
+The resource folder includes the default city map plus two extra examples.
+The default city can be swapped to an example by changing its name to "city".

 ## Credits
 Pictures shown during the simulation are drawn by the project group (dat310a).